halium-spes/lomiri-telephony-service/README.md

-# Telephony Service
+# Lomiri Telephony Service

-Telephony Service is a backend dispatcher service for various mobile phone related operations.
+Lomiri Telephony Service is a backend dispatcher service for various mobile phone related operations.

-## i18n: Translating Telephony Service into your Language
+## i18n: Translating Lomiri Telephony Service into your Language

 You can easily contribute to the localization of this project (i.e. the translation into your language) by visiting (and signing up with) the